 Fluoride and Children’s IQ Dr. Hirzy and co-authors published a quantitative risk analysis on fluoride’s developmental neurotoxicity in December 2016 based on best available data and using two standard EPA risk analysis techniques.
 DNT Risk Assmnt 2016 .
 Over a year prior to that publication, Drs.
 Hirzy and Paul Connett twice briefed officials of the Office of Water at EPA HQ on the analysis of the developmental neurotoxicity data that would lead to the December 2016 publication.
 EPA officials responded by saying the Agency might consider these data during the next 6-Year Review of regulations.

-In addition, the Fluoride Action Network (FAN), for which Dr. Hirzy now serves as volunteer Science and Regulatory Affairs Advisor, filed a petition with EPA under provisions of the Toxic Substances Control Act, as amended in 2016, asking for a ban on addition of fluoridation chemicals to drinking water.
-EPA denied the petition in February 2017, and FAN is currently (March 2017) deciding on next steps, which may include a lawsuit.
+TSCA Section 21 Action In addition, the Fluoride Action Network (FAN), for which Dr. Hirzy now serves as volunteer Science and Regulatory Affairs Advisor, filed a petition (see downloaded copy below) with EPA under provisions of the Toxic Substances Control Act, as amended in 2016, asking for a ban on addition of fluoridation chemicals to drinking water.
+EPA denied the petition in February 2017, and FAN and other petitioners filed a lawsuit to compel EPA to act. is currently (March 2017) deciding on next steps, which may include a lawsuit.
 More on the petition and its progress can be found at http://www.fluoridealert.org.

 That url contains much information about the link between fluoride exposures and bone cancer that was developed before 2000.